PushpaH/yamlpipelinetemplate/Readme.md

-This repo consist with sample yaml templates that explains how to use loops to generate multiple jobs in Azure DevOps pipeline.
+The project consists of sample YAML templates that explain how to use loops to generate multiple jobs in an Azure DevOps pipeline.

 - demopipeline.yaml